Getting started guide

 Step 5.
 Making changes

-After completing training and assessing your menu, you can start making healthy changes to your current menus, and plan future ones.
+After completing training and assessing your menu, you can start making changes to your current menus, and plan future ones.
 The best way to start is by making simple changes that will have a big impact.

 You can use the checklist for outside school hours care to plan new menus, and update existing ones.